I pondered about writing a Christmas blog with meaning.

 “Beyond the humor and entertaining antics of the main character, Biddy Woodson, BLACKBERRY ROAD has depth and meaning as it explores stirring universal themes that we expect in great literature” ~ D.B.
 Jackson, acclaimed Historical and Western author

-“Hey, Marilyn, did you read Jodi Lea Stewart’s newest novel, The Accidental Road?”
+“Hey, Marilyn, did you read Jodi Lea Stewart’s novel, The Accidental Road?”

 “Read it?
 I was her main consultant, honey.”